myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 ```

-### Relocate tap `tbs full deps` depencencies (04-relocate-images-tbs-full-deps.sh)
+### Relocate tap `tbs full deps` dependencies (04-relocate-images-tbs-full-deps.sh)
 relocate images to image registry (check TAP_ENV)

-By default, if no option, Download and upload packages DIRECTLY WITHOUT saving to tar.
+By default, if no option, Download and upload packages DIRECTLY to $IMGPKG_REGISTRY_HOSTNAME/$IMGPKG_REPO WITHOUT saving to tar.
 ```
 04-relocate-images-tbs-full-deps.sh
 ```
-for internet-restricted env, download as tar file and upload the transfered tar laster as following.
+for internet-restricted env, download as tar file and upload the transferred tar laster as following.
 ```
 04-relocate-images-tbs-full-deps.sh --download /tmp/tap-tbs-packages.tar
 ```